QS2AG/learnAnalytics-public/index.md

 a single place where you can go to navigate the materials that we develop.
 In order to facilitate this, we have broken the text into several sections:

-- *Microsoft Business Analytics and AI (BA+AI)*: Provides links to materials relevant to a variety of products associated business and analytics and AI.
+- *Microsoft Business Analytics and AI (BA+AI)*: Provides links to materials relevant to a variety of products associated Business Analytics and AI (BA+AI).
 - *Microsoft R and SQL Server ML Services*: Provides links to materials that are most relevant to Microsoft R and SQL Server ML Services
 - *Certification*: Provides links to materials that are relevant for preparing for certification exams.